Nicolas-Thomazo/Data_Science/README.md

 I add a folder `7.Data_visualization` where you can find two jupyter notebooks.
 In the first one I use all the tools of data visualization that I learn such as bar charts, boxplots but also maps and waffle charts.
 In the other you can find a small application of these tools.

-* In this course I learn how to
+* In this course I learn
   - Basics data visualization tools (Scatter Plot, Box Plot, Bar Chart, Histogram)
   - Advanced Visualizations (waffle charts, word clouds, maps)
   - Geospatial Data (Folium to create maps and choropleth maps)